The Clear Edge

 • Decision log (all major decisions documented)

-Example: Maya’s protocol reduced meeting time from 6 hours weekly to 2 hours.
-Freed 4 hours of team time = 16 hours of team capacity weekly.
+Example: Maya’s protocol reduced meeting time from 6 hours a week to 2, freeing 4 hours of team time and 16 hours of total team capacity each week.

 Build 4: Service Offering Simplification

-Why: You offer 8 different services.
-Each has custom pricing and scope.
-The sales cycle is 30-45 days because prospects are confused.
+Why: You offer 8 different services, each with custom pricing and scope, and the sales cycle stretches to 30–45 days because prospects are confused.

 What: Consolidate to 3 core packages: